idiap/facereclib/docs/experiments.rst

   - `Surveillance Camera (SC) face database <file:../facereclib/configurations/databases/scface.py>`_ : http://www.scface.org
   - `Extended M2VTS (XM2VTS) <file:../facereclib/configurations/databases/xm2vts.py>`_ : http://www.ee.surrey.ac.uk/CVSSP/xm2vtsdb

-There is also one interface for the ``xbob.db.faceverif_fl`` database, which contains a file-based API to define simple evaluation protocols for other databases.
+There is also one interface for the ``xbob.db.verification.filelist`` database, which contains a file-based API to define simple evaluation protocols for other databases.
 An example, which is based on the `AT&T database`, on how to configure and use this database can be found in `facereclib/tests/databases/atnt_fl/atnt_fl_database.py <file:../facereclib/tests/databases/atnt_fl/atnt_fl_database.py>`_.
-For more information, please also read the :ref:`faceverif-fl` section.
+For more information, please also read the :ref:`filelist` section.

 .. _preprocessors:

 Preprocessors
 ~~~~~~~~~~~~~
-Currently, all image preprocessors that are defined in |project| perform an automatic image alignment to the hand-labeled eye positions as provided by the :ref:`databases`.
+Currently, all preprocessors that are defined in |project| perform work on facial images and are, hence, used for face recognition.
+They perform an automatic image alignment to the hand-labeled eye positions as provided by the :ref:`databases`.
 Hence, most preprocessors that are defined in `facereclib/preprocessing <file:../facereclib/preprocessing>`_ have a common set of parameters:

 Face cropping parameters